UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started.md

 1. [Connecting and Updating your Development Board](#Connecting-and-Updating-your-Development-Board)
 1. [Testing-Your-Board](Testing-Your-Board)

 We will now install each package in turn.
+Should any of the following steps fail, you can contact the module leader or technician (via instant message) and they should be able to help you.

 <img src="img/icons/teams.png" width="80px" align="right" >